maphew/zadam-trilium-wiki/Cloning notes.md

 ### Demo
 [[gifs/create-clone.gif]]

 In the demo, you can see how clone can be created using context menu.
-It's possible to do this also using Add Link dialog or with CTRL+C and CTRL+V shortcuts.
+It's possible to do this also using Add Link dialog or with CTRL+C and CTRL+V [[shortcuts|keyboard shortcuts]].

 You can also notice how after creating the clone, all clones are highlighted.
 This is so you can easily see which notes are cloned into other locations in the hierarchy.